-Sophos Endpoint Performance: New update for better efficiency
+Sophos Endpoint Performance: New update improves efficiency

 Brief overview: